 Cisco, the world’s biggest data networking products supplier, based in San Jose, California, has managed effectively cut its corporate tax rate and save itself 7 billion US dollars in corporate taxes since 2005.
-Last year the company in its home country reported effective tax rate of 17,5%.
+Last year the company in its home country reported an effective tax rate of 17,5%.
 That is half of the U.S. statutory rate.

 Since 2008 the company also managed to cut taxes on worldwide income to 5% by moving profits through Netherlands, Switzerland and Bermuda according to Cisco records in those countries.